REFRAME - THESIS PROJECT AT CIID

 Software: Node.js with HTTPS, Socket.IO (WebSocket), UDP (Arduino ↔ server), frontend in HTML/CSS/JavaScript with Device APIs, JSON for data storage.

-Imagine this, the daily commute is no longer just a line between A and B. With each glance, familiar routes reveal hidden stories, transforming motion into presence.
-Travel becomes less about arriving quickly, and more about noticing, reflecting, and connecting with the world along the way.
+Imagine a world where the daily commute is no longer just a line between A and B. With each glance, familiar routes reveal hidden stories, transforming motion into presence.
+Commuting becomes less about arriving quickly, and more about noticing, reflecting, and connecting with the world along the way.